vippsas/vipps-ecom-api/vipps-ecom-api.md

 To add authentication to the callbacks made by Vipps to the merchant, the merchant may provide an `authToken`.
 This token will then be returned as an `Authorization` header in the callback and shipping details requests made by Vipps for that order.
-Please not that this is unrelated to the authentication required by the Vipps API: See [Authentication](#authentication).
+Please note that this is unrelated to the authentication required by the Vipps API: See [Authentication](#authentication).

 Swagger: